 I am Duane Engdahl, the master designer at Quantum, let me tell you a little about my background.
-I am a theorital physicist who served his country during the Vietnam and Cold War Era as a Principle Design Engineer developing state-of-art weapons systems for the US Department of Defense; weapons that were so user friendly that they could effectively be used by enlisted recruits soon after basic training - these tools had to be easy to use and efficient in purpose.
+I am a theoretical physicist who served his country during the Vietnam and Cold War Era as a Principle Design Engineer developing state-of-art weapons systems for the US Department of Defense; weapons that were so user friendly that they could effectively be used by enlisted recruits soon after basic training.
+These tools had to be easy to use and efficient in purpose.
 After about twenty years doing this, I became an expert in what was called in the human factors business, a technology I calles "man-machine interface", an expertise directly applicable to golf putter design..